bio-tools/biotoolsDocs/IFB_tools.rst

 Once you find your entry you can go ahead and update it.
 If you can't find the entry, you'll need to create it.

 .. important::
    All tools that were submitted for consideration in the ELIXIR FR Service Delivery Plan should already be registered, but may have only very basic details.
 You will need to take ownerhsip and improve the entries.
-Before starting work, please ensure you understand the `information requirement <https://biotools.readthedocs.io/en/latest/IFB_tools.html#understand-the-information-requirement>`_ and follow the guidelines_  EDIT below.
+Before starting work, please ensure you understand the `information requirement <https://biotools.readthedocs.io/en/latest/IFB_tools.html#understand-the-information-requirement>`_ and follow the `guidelines <#describe_your_tools>`_  below.

 Updating entries